idsia-robotics/hazard-detection/README.md

 # Contact

 - If you have questions please contact us via email dario (dot) mantegazza (at) idsia (dot) ch
-- If you have problems with running our code, please open an issue and we will do our best to answer you
+- Questions or problems with the code?
+Just open an ISSUE, we will do our best to answer you as soon as possible :)
 - For more information about us visit our site https://idsia-robotics.github.io/

 # How to cite